petervdpas/goop2/internal/rendezvous/docs/07-groups.md

 4. Move history is stored in the host's database.
 5. When the game ends, the group dissolves but the history persists.

-### Live quiz
+### File sharing workspace

-1. Teacher creates an open group for a quiz session.
+1. Host creates a file group for a project.
-2. Students join the group.
+2. Team members join and upload documents.
-3. Timer synchronization and leaderboard updates flow through the group.
+3. Everyone can browse and download files from any member.
-4. Answers are stored in the teacher's database for grading.
+4. Files live on each member's machine -- no central storage.

-### Study group
+### Distributed processing

-1. Host creates a persistent group.
+1. Host creates a cluster and submits computation jobs.
-2. Members join for real-time discussion.
+2. Workers join and execute jobs using their local executor binary.
-3. Shared notes and resources are stored in the host's database.
+3. Results stream back to the host in real time.
-4. The group persists across sessions until the host closes it.
+4. Workers can join and leave dynamically; the dispatcher handles reassignment.

 ## Interaction with other protocols